viniciusgborges/magento2-local/README.md

 # Magento 2 Docker Setup

 This repository contains a minimal setup script and Docker configuration for running Magento 2 Open Source with sample data.
-These instructions assume you have Docker and Docker Compose installed and internet access to download Magento packages and container images.
+These instructions assume you have Composer, Docker and Docker Compose installed and internet access to download Magento packages and container images.

 ## Requirements

+- Composer
 - Docker & Docker Compose
 - Magento repository access keys (for Composer authentication)